census-instrumentation/opencensus-erlang/README.md

 ##### Manual

-Span's can be tracked manually in a variable:
+Spans can be tracked manually in a variable:

 ```erlang
 some_fun() ->